 - Completion of a capstone thesis, study abroad, or internship under the supervision of a faculty advisor, earning a 3.5 minimum grade (1)(2)(3)(4)(5)

-- Presentation at the annual Global Honors Spring Colloquium (3)
+- Presentation at the Annual Global Engagement Conference (3)

 Employers and graduate programs are keenly interested in candidates who excel above and beyond conventional degree holders in the field.
 Global Honors students, not least those who opt for a study abroad experience, will enjoy a competitive advantage over their peers.
 The core curriculum will impart students with a sophisticated understanding of the intricacies of global interactions and prepare them for the challenges of a global society.